-Let’s now move to the examples to understand how it works.
+Let's now move to the examples to understand how it all works.

 - Fast food.
-McDonald’s and Burger King that offer fast food are great examples of the market model we review.
-They sell similar types of products but at the same time, they can’t replace each other.
-This is due to the difference in taste, shape, packaging, etc. Everything depends on the consumers — they decide what company to choose according to their tastes and preferences.
+McDonald's and Burger King are great examples of the market model we review.
+They sell similar types of products, but they can't replace each other.
+This is due to the difference in taste, shape, packaging, etc. Everything depends on their consumers — they decide what company to choose according to their tastes and preferences.

 - Bakeries.
 You can see a lot of bakeries in each town.
 They offer products that differ in appearance, taste, and branding.
-However, if there is only one bakery in a town then it can charge consumers a higher price for its products.
-In case, there is a bakery famous for its tasty pastry and pies and it has many clients, for sure, this place can also charge a higher price since customers are ready to pay more for taste pastry.
+However, if there is only one bakery in a town, it can charge consumers a higher price for its products.
+In case there is a bakery famous for its tasty pastry, and it has many clients, for sure, this place can also charge a higher price since customers are ready to pay more for the quality of products.

 - Running shoe brands.
 The market for running shoes is considered one with a high level of competition.
-Adidas, Nike, New Balance, and Reebok are just a few brands people prefer to buy.
+Adidas, Nike, New Balance, and Reebok are just a few brands from which people prefer to buy.
 They compete for customer loyalty.
-Although all mentioned companies produce sneakers, their products are still unique because of the design and features each brand provides.
-That’s why companies have the power to charge a price that is usually different from their competitors.
+Although all the mentioned companies produce sneakers, their products are still unique because of each brand's design and features.
+That's why companies have the power to charge a price that is usually different from their competitors.

 - Restaurants.
-In every town, you can also find a wide variety of restaurants.
-One can charge for a product $70 while a similar product can cost $40 at another place.
-This depends on many factors: place, quality, and other services.
+You can find a wide variety of restaurants in any town.
+One can charge $70 for a product, while a similar one can cost $40 at another place.
+This depends on many factors, including location, quality, and other services.

 Simply put, monopolistic competition is often considered inefficient because of the excess funds companies spend on advertising and publicity instead of increasing the quality of their products.
-However, this market model is a realistic one because there are many companies offering differentiated goods and there are still barriers to entry although very low.
-That's why you can see a lot of examples of such businesses around you: restaurants, hotels, bakeries, and stores.
+However, this market model is realistic because many companies offer differentiated goods, and there are still barriers to entry, albeit very low.
+That's why you can see a lot of examples of such businesses around you.